Cyber Risk Assessment for Capital Management

-{ Beyond the cyber risk assessment, another critical challenge faced by risk managers in an enterprise environment is prioritizing and combining different risk management tools, including risk reduction, transfer, and retention, which further leads to making buying decisions in the implementation stage of the risk management program.
-To reduce cyber risk, a company should implement cybersecurity controls, which often involve purchasing cybersecurity solutions and hiring security experts.
+{A}nother critical challeng{e i}n an enterprise environment is prioritizing and combining different risk management tools, including risk reduction, transfer, and retention, which further leads to {budget decisions for implementing the cyber risk management program.} To reduce cyber risk, a company should implement cybersecurity controls, which often involve purchasing cybersecurity solutions and hiring security experts.
 To transfer the reduced risk, the company should consider buying cyber insurance coverage for specific perils and losses.
-To retain the reduced but uncovered risk, the company needs an emergency fund to mitigate the impact of an incident to ensure business continuity.
+To retain the reduced but uncovered risk, the company needs emergency funds to mitigate the impact of an incident to ensure business continuity.
 These risk management options all bear costs.
 However, the amount of capital that can be budgeted for managing cyber risk is often limited, thus making developing a cost-efficient capital allocation strategy for effective cyber risk management a complex task for enterprises.

 This paper proposes a two-pillar cyber risk management framework that addresses the above challenges in cyber risk assessment and capital allocation.
 The first pillar, \textit{cyber risk assessment}, utilizes a cascade risk arrival model that unifies the three key components in cybersecurity, including threats, vulnerabilities, and assets, to fully account for the dynamics of cyber risk and the intra-firm loss correlations.
-The second pillar, \textit{cyber capital management}, solves for the optimal amounts of capital assigned to various types of risk management devices, such that the overall magnitude of costs and losses is minimized.
+The second pillar, \textit{cyber capital management}, balances the trade-off between the marginal costs and marginal benefits of various types of risk management devices and solves for the optimal amounts of capital allocated to them, such that the overall financial implication of cyber risk management is minimized.

 Given that cyber risk management is an interdisciplinary subject, the proposed framework takes advantage of approaches to this problem developed by both the cybersecurity community and the actuarial and economics community, which shall be reviewed and compared in the following subsections.